How Long Does Concrete Take to Dry?

 Mix Design

 Some concrete mixtures cure faster than others.
-These “quick-drying” formulas require specific techniques to mix and pour correctly, and they don’t guarantee the same strength and stability as traditional concrete formulas.
+These “quick-drying” formulas require specific techniques to mix and pour correctly, and they don’t guarantee the same concrete strength and stability as traditional concrete formulas.

 The same is also true of adding accelerants to concrete mixtures before curing — it may work for some small applications, but don’t expect your final result to have the same durability.